 What are some good marketing ideas for small businesses?

-- Share TikTok videos
+- Share TikTok videos and Instagram Reels.

-- Gift products to influencers
+- Gift products to influencers.

-- Create a Snapchat filter
+- Create a Snapchat filter.

 What makes a marketing idea good?

-How do you attract customers?
+How do you attract customers in marketing?

 - Ask for customer testimonials.